 The bathymetric soundings obtained for this study is of very high quality and processed to a high resolution (0.5m).
-It has highlighted potential areas of sediment mobility, areas of outcrop and boulders.
+It has highlighted areas of shoaling, potential areas of sediment mobility, areas of outcrop and in some cases confirmed the presence of wrecks and obstructions.